 #8 Monasteries of Meteora

-The Greek mainland also has many a highlight in store.
+The Greek mainland also has many highlights in store.
 The Monasteries of Meteora are among the most interesting places in Greece.
-The small provincial town of Kalambaka at the foot of the Meteora monasteries has two million annual visitors.
-It is the perfect starting point for exploring the imposing buildings between heaven and earth.
+The small provincial town of Kalambaka at the foot of the Meteora monasteries welcomes two million visitors annually.
+It is the perfect starting point for exploring the imposing structures suspended between heaven and earth.

-Six Meteora Monasteries you can still visit today.
-All of them are located on rock needles at dizzying heights, built exactly 1,000 years ago.
+Six Meteora monasteries you can still visit today.
+All of them are perched on rock spires at dizzying heights, built exactly 1,000 years ago.
 Greece of superlatives!

-→ You can find out more about this special Greece attraction here: Meteora Monasteries
+→ You can find out more about this special Greek attraction here: Meteora Monasteries

 #9 Little Venice in Mykonos

 Along with Santorini, Mykonos is one of the most popular Cyclades islands.
-Most holidaymakers only come for a few days, hardly anyone stays longer than a week.
-Mykonos is considered to be the Party Island of Greece.
+Most vacationers only come for a few days; hardly anyone stays longer than a week.
+Mykonos is considered the Party Island of Greece.
 The legendary nights in the bars and clubs are known worldwide.

 In addition to many jet-setters from all over the world, thousands of cruise tourists reach the destination of their dreams every day: the white streets of Mykonos Town.
 The so-called Chora of Mykonos is one of the most striking places in Greece.
 Blue and white colors dominate the city.
 In addition, there is the unique backdrop of Little Venice.

-Directly by the sea, colorful houses characterize the former Venetian quarter.
-Directly across the street from Little Venice, on a hill, are the iconic Windmills of Mykonos.
-The souvenir photo at sunset may be viewed in the Mykonos Holidays not to be missed!
+Right by the sea, colorful houses characterize the former Venetian quarter.
+Directly across the street from Little Venice, on a hill, stand the iconic Windmills of Mykonos.
+The souvenir photo at sunset is a must-see during your Mykonos vacation!

-→ More about Little Venice on Mykonos you can find out in our article: Little Venice
+→ You can find out more about Little Venice on Mykonos in our article: Little Venice

 #10 Old Town of Chania in Crete

-The coastal city in northwestern Crete has just 54,000 inhabitants.
-The City of Chania is one of the most popular tourist destinations in Greece.
-What makes the small town so unique is its unmistakable mix of thousands of years of history, paired with traditional architecture and the flair of a Mediterranean coastal town.
-The city is considered one of the oldest populated places in Europe.
+This coastal city in northwestern Crete has just 54,000 inhabitants.
+The city of Chania is one of the most popular tourist destinations in Greece.
+What makes this small town so unique is its unmistakable blend of thousands of years of history, paired with traditional architecture and the charm of a Mediterranean coastal town.
+The city is considered one of the oldest continuously inhabited places in Europe.

-Especially the old town of Chania has been able to retain its extraordinary charm and is rightly next to Kerkyra, the capital of Corfu and Rhodes Town considered to be one of the most beautiful cities in Greece.
+The old town of Chania, in particular, has managed to retain its extraordinary charm and is rightly considered, alongside Kerkyra (the capital of Corfu) and Rhodes Town, one of the most beautiful cities in Greece.
 Many taverns and cafés invite you to linger comfortably.

-In the cobbled alleys of the old town you will find the right souvenir for everyone and even shopping queens get their money’s worth.
-By the way, the Akrotiri peninsula, not far from Chania, has some of the most picturesque beaches of Crete.
+In the cobblestone alleys of the old town, you’ll find the perfect souvenir for everyone, and even avid shoppers will find plenty to enjoy.
+By the way, the Akrotiri Peninsula, not far from Chania, boasts some of Crete’s most picturesque beaches.

 → You can find a detailed report about the city here: Chania